frogfishio/axiom/COMMANDS.md

 - `eval`: run a program
 - `check`: parse and validate
+- `--version`: print the shipped semantic version and build number
+- `--license`: print copyright and license notice
 - `fmt`: parse, validate, emit canonical SDA source, read from stdin for editor integrations, or enforce it with `--check` / `--write`

 ### Example